 The removal of Archway gyratory has been a long-held aspiration for the council and the local community.
-Following an earlier public consultation on the proposals to remove the gyratory that Transport for London (TfL) carried out in late 2014, the construction started in February 2016 and is programmed to finish in summer 2017.
-The works will deliver a new public space in the heart of the town centre, introduce a new two-way traffic system and improve pedestrian and cycling facilities.
+Following a public consultation on the proposals to remove the gyratory that Transport for London (TfL) carried out in late 2014, the construction started in February 2016 and is programmed to finish in summer 2017.

 Live road travel information is available from tfl.gov.uk/trafficnews or @TfLTrafficNews on Twitter.
 To find out how your bus journey may be affected, please visit tfl.gov.uk/bus/status or follow @TfLBusAlerts on Twitter.

 Please visit tfl.gov.uk/archway-gyratory for more information about the project and travel advice.

 Shop front improvements